 For example, the app warns me about being near the beach or water: “bright surfaces reflect UV and can double UV exposure.”

-I think the UV index is a great way to visualize the sun’s danger and be reminded and encouraged to use common sense precautions.
+Understanding and using the UV index is a great way to visualize the sun’s danger and be reminded and encouraged to use common sense precautions.